top of page

 The Economic Cost of Smoking in Spain

-Meanwhile, the Spanish government is missing a great opportunity to curtail smoking in its young citizens before it ever starts.
+Meanwhile, the Spanish government is missing a great opportunity to curtail smoking among its young citizens before it ever starts.
 They could target people like the 16-year-old I described above with a robust multi-year campaign.
 Spain is losing time, money, and opportunity.
 In 2024, Spain spent $8.8 billion on all tobacco-related illnesses.

 Using statistics from E&S, CDC, and others, we could conservatively say that if Spain could cut daily smoking by roughly 700,000 people over five years, it could plausibly save around €0.8B in public healthcare costs within five years—and roughly €3.5B within ten.
 But those are countable, tangible figures that don't account for the daily repercussions of smoking: disability, missed hours of work, clinic and ER visits for asthma and recurrent COPD attacks, and hospitalizations.